Vapors (song): Snoop Doggy Dogg version

 In 1997, American hip hop musician Snoop Doggy Dogg covered "Vapors" and included it on his second studio album Tha Doggfather.
 The song was issued as the second single from the album and it features vocals from Teena Marie and Charlie Wilson.
+The song was produced and mixed by DJ Pooh.
 In 2017, Snoop's version was remixed by DJ Battlecat for the former's fifteenth studio album Neva Left.

 Music video

 The official music video for the song was directed by Paul Hunter (under the pseudonym G. Thomas).
+The music video was released in January 1997.